rrcobb/crafting-interpreters/README.md

 Defining two instructions seems to be the best of both worlds.
 What sacrifices, if any, does it force on us?

 Guess: check the size of the constants array, if it's at max, then switch to writing OP_CONSTANT_LONGs.
+See branch long_constants for the implementation.

 Sacrifice: maintaining a larger instruction set imposes maintenance burden, which reduces ability to optimize code.
 Easy to make a big ol' bug, easy to accidentally make slowdown-types of mistakes.

+Better answers and better C code in the answer guide, author also chose little-endian as opposed to my bigendian choice.

 Long const is pretty complicated! bitshifting? crazy!
 Who wants to keep track of that? _might_ be worth it, but maybe not!